donallmc/CarND-MPC-Project/README.md

 ### Target Velocity
 I initially set the target velocity to 40 but as I refined the model I experimented with pushing the velocity higher.
-Through tweaking the cost function weighting, I settled on a target velocity of 80, although the simulator doesn't achieve it.
-The fastest speed I could safely produce was around 65.
+Through tweaking the cost function weighting, I experimented with a target velocity of 80; after the cost function waiting this effectively resulted in a speed of around 65, but this produced a couple of "questionable" turns, during which the car didn't leave the road but certainly would have caused any human passengers to be nervous!
+The submitted code has a target velocity of 50, resulting in a fairly consistent speed of 40, which is a little modest but which produces a perfectly safe lap around the track.

 ### Timestep Length and Elapsed Duration (N & dt)
 The timestep and elapsed duration were initially set to the values provided in the sample code (25 and 0.05 respectively).